EmmanuellDev/eduXlite/README.md

 🛠️ Lightweight & Fast – Easy to deploy and use anywhere.

 # 📜 License
-© 2025 Forti File.
+© 2025 EduXLite.
 All rights reserved.
 Designed by Emmanuel Ramamoorthy.
 For support or contributions, contact emmanuelsk04@gmail.com or open an issue on GitHub.